Shred the slopes

-Take a look at the Fairmont Banff Springs if you like luxury and the idea of staying in a fairy-tale castle (who wouldn’t?!).
+Take a look at the Fairmont Banff Springs if you like luxury and the idea of staying in a fairy-tale castle.
 You may even catch a glimpse of the famous Bow Falls outside your hotel window.
 If you want to unwind from a day outside, try the outdoor and indoor mineral pools at the Willow Stream Spa.

 For perhaps the most spectacular setting ever (think: right beside a frozen lake surrounded by mountains and glaciers), try the Fairmont Chateau Lake Louise.
 With ice skating, winter hiking, snowshoeing, cross-country skiing and outdoor campfires under the stars, you may never want to leave.